lruzicki/mail-data-cli/README.md

 ![image](https://user-images.githubusercontent.com/56487722/178326971-c6c24617-e086-4023-af01-cd29b2607c49.png)

+You can use few options at the same time, e.g.: <b> python main.py -s agustin -ic </b>

 Compared my output with given:

 Task 1# gives: "Invalid emails (8)".
 There is wrong answer in the "task_1_answer.txt" because the "com" is there 3 times.
 It should be there only once.